Harford Community College: Harford Sports Complex

 Harford Sports Complex, formerly Thomas Run Park, is a multi-purpose sports park in Bel Air, Harford County, Maryland, owned and operated by Harford Community College.
 It consists of one lit all-grass regulation baseball field, one turf infield/grass outfield regulation baseball field, two lit 'skin' softball fields, a concession pavilion, stadium, basketball courts, and lit tennis courts.
 The complex is also occasionally used by Harford Technical High School as well as other area high schools, and by community adult baseball and softball teams.

 The baseball complex was home to the Atlantic League Aberdeen Arsenal baseball team in 2000, before the Aberdeen IronBirds moved to the completed Ripken Stadium in 2002.
 The expanded field had a capacity of about 2,000, which has since been dismantled back down to the original bleachers and walkways.

 Harford Stadium

 Harford Stadium is a 1,000 seat soccer and lacrosse stadium.
 Constructed in 1968, a 2007 renovation eliminated a track, and now features an artificial turf field, lights, and press pavilion.

 Other notable buildings

 The HCC Library is located in the center of campus.

-In the center of the campus is the Chesapeake Center which hosts the "Chesapeake Gallery", a collection of artwork from emerging and established artists as well as students and faculty, as well the "Chesapeake Theater", a theater venue utilized by the "Phoenix Festival Theater Company".
+Also in the center of the campus is the Chesapeake Center which hosts the "Chesapeake Gallery", a collection of artwork from emerging and established artists as well as students and faculty, as well the "Chesapeake Theater", a theater venue utilized by the "Phoenix Festival Theater Company".

 To the north is the Joppa Hall, which houses the "Joppa Recital Hall", used for musical recitals, and the "Blackbox Theatre", an additional theater venue utilized by the "HCC Actors Guild" and the "Harford Dance Theater Company".

 Darlington Hall, opened in 2014, is HCC's central hub for students pursuing nursing and allied health degrees and certificates.